Skip to content

 • Default writersRedisCloudIpStore writes to <redis_prefix>cloud_ip:<provider>.

-• Legacy reader — when CloudManager._store is None (no cloud_ip_store configured and Redis is not auto-wired), the legacy CSV path under cloud_ranges is still reachable, but the default and the Redis store both use the new namespace.
+• Legacy reader (dead code) — the legacy CSV path under cloud_ranges is gated behind CloudManager._store is None.
+Because CloudManager.__new__ always seeds _store with an InMemoryCloudIpStore() and nothing resets it to None, that branch is unreachable at runtime; the default and the Redis store both use the new cloud_ip namespace.

 Any ops tooling, dashboards, or sidecars reading those Redis keys directly must switch to the new namespace.
 On upgrade from a previous release, the cache invalidates once and repopulates within cloud_ip_refresh_interval.